-Bava stretches his miniature effect skills to the maximum for Caltiki.
+Bava stretches his effects skills to the maximum for Caltiki.
 The excellent miniature interior rooms and house exteriors look as if built to serve the specific needs of a storyboard.
-The film’s entire final act is a series of suspense crescendos that begin with that unnerving shot of a Caltiki mass growing in Fielding’s basement lab, making its glass container clink.
+The entire final act is a series of suspense crescendos that begin with that unnerving shot of a Caltiki mass growing in Fielding’s basement lab, making its glass container clink.
 We do not want that thing to get out of there.
-It immediately begins dividing itself, as in educational films about cell mitosis.
+It immediately begins dividing itself as in educational films about cell mitosis.
 Multiple ambulatory blobs are soon swarming through the house and its garden.
 Although some angles are better than others, Bava’s visualization of these scenes is superb.
 Only one split screen effect puts Didi Perego in the same frame with a miniature blob, yet the presence of the things is sold with expert POV cutaways.

 Tim Lucas points out the exceptionally good editing that helps ‘sell’ the effects in these scenes – the cutting isn’t compromised by insufficient effects material.
-Bava emphasizes the notion that the Caltiki blobs are cutting off all avenues of escape for Ellen, as it climbs the stairs and bursts into her room.
+Bava emphasizes the notion that the Caltiki blobs are cutting off all avenues of escape for Ellen, as one climbs the stairs and bursts into her room.
 When Caltiki prepares to knock down the decorative screen that separates it from the villain Max, a little Max silhouette keeps continuity with the live-action actor on the other side.
 The things seem unstoppable.
 Maria Serandrei’s most impressive edit, with composer Roberto Nicolodi’s help, is a shock cut from Fielding being restrained in the police station, to a Caltiki blob smashing through a pair of doors.
 Note to music editors — the accompanying burst of music anticipates the cut by a couple of frames.
 It’s no mistake – I think touches like this add to the feeling of unpredictability.

 Both Lucas and Howarth feel compelled to defend the film’s miniatures, which are often obvious.
-A candelabrum falls over, for instance, and none of its candles breaks.
-Various doors and walls seem made of fiberboard, etc. Excellent lighting helps to make these miniature sets, most likely only three or four feet in width, look real.
+A candelabra falls over, for instance, and none of its candles breaks.
+Various doors and walls seem made of fiberboard.
+Excellent lighting helps to make these miniature sets, most likely only three or four feet in width, look real.
 Bava’s deep focus also adds to the realism.
 But he doesn’t use slow motion, which would have really helped in many shots, such as a refrigerator being knocked over in the basement lab.
 Better sound effects for furniture and doors being smashed would have helped, too.

 The Caltiki blobs themselves look appropriately icky at sound speed, as they fold and unfold like real viscera.
 They compare well to the international competition.
-The Blob is eerie and abstract, but is seen only in limited cutaways that don’t always ‘sell’ its presence with the actors.
+The Blob is eerie and abstract, but is seen only in limited cutaways that don’t always ‘sell’ its proximity to the actors.
 X – The Unknown is seen only in a few limited angles.
 The H-Man behaves differently in almost every shot, often using sound effects to indicate its presence.
 By contrast, the slimy goo in Caltiki is always in our faces.
 Some views of the blobs look uncomfortably pornographic, like unidentifiable ‘dirty’ bits of anatomy . . . particularly to us repressed Americans.
 Was Caltiki a formative influence for David Cronenberg?
 I can imagine a Cronenberg remake where the monster is simply a giant mutated human organ, running amuck but still motivated by its owner’s libido.

 An in-the-camera magician, Bava rarely if ever used film-duplicating tricks with an optical printer, where slow motion fire could have been combined with sound-speed footage.
 I see no rear-projection process photography in the show at all.
 But the camera tricks Bava does pull off are remarkable.
 That opening illusion of Tikal, with its collage of photos and bric-a-brac and a large aquarium to hold a volcano belching smoke (tempera paint) is pretty amazing.
 It’s a live-action illusion done right on the set.
 Live actors thirty or forty feet behind a sheet of glass appear to be part of the photograph cutouts of Mayan ruins.
 Photo cutouts also place actors in an observatory setting, creating production value with nothing more than a photo blow-up.
 But Bava’s best designs are beautifully realized, full-scale sets.
 The opening Caltiki cave is a masterful piece of polished art direction.
 Bava’s flickery lighting gives it a big-budget look that easily competes with Hollywood efforts of the time.
 Bert I. Gordon couldn’t achieve something like this in Bronson Caverns.